 - Build and foster community partnerships that bridge public health science and practice

 - Engage in collaborative research, training, and service activities with governmental agencies and community partners in the U.S. and abroad

 - Disseminate public health knowledge and promote implementation of effective public health policies and practices

-The Vanderbilt MPH program endorses the definition of public health as what we do together to assure conditions in which everyone can be healthy.
+The Vanderbilt MPH program endorses the definition of public health as what we do together to assure equitable conditions in which everyone can be healthy.
 The program strongly supports Vanderbilt University’s commitment to intellectual freedom and the School of Medicine’s core values of integrity, inclusion, excellence, equity, humility, mutual respect, and commitment to truth.
 Further MPH program values include commitments to:

 - Perform activities in a scholarly manner and engage in lifelong learning